esa-tu-darmstadt/tapasco/documentation/tapasco-nvme.md

 Use the `axis_read_command`, `axis_write_command`, `axis_read_response` and `axis_write_response` options and pass the name
 of the respective PE interfaces.

-Use the `ddr` option to specify which memory should be used to buffer NVMe data transfers.
-Available values are `"local"` for FPGA on-board DDR, `"host"` for host memory, and `"none"` if you want to use URAM.
+Use the `memory` option to specify which memory should be used to buffer NVMe data transfers.
+Available values are `"on-board-dram"` for
+FPGA on-board DRAM, `"host-dram"` for host memory, and `"uram"` if you want to use URAM.

 Optionally, you may set the PCIe address of the NVMe controller using the `ssd_base_address` option.
 This setting can be overwritten later using the [runtime plugin](#runtime).